alexdembele/ExpressionLBPkNN/README.md

 # ExpressionLBPkNN
-KkNN for Facial Expression Detection using LBP
+kNN for Facial Expression Detection using LBP